Havana (film): Plot

-Pretending to work for the CIA, Weil goes to see Duran, who is held by the chief of the secret police (SIM).
-He tells the chief that Washington, DC, has new plans for Duran and wants him released, with a payoff of $50,000.
-He "orders" the chief to have Duran cleaned up and dressed (Duran had been tortured and was in extremely bad shape) and taken to his house.
-Weil goes to a doctor and then a jeweler to sell the diamond to raise the cash for Duran's release.
-He tells Roberta, who had decided to make a life with him, that her husband is still alive.
+Pretending to work for the CIA, Weil goes to see Duran, who is being held by the chief of the secret police.
+He tells the chief that Washington has plans for Duran and wants him released, with a payoff of $50,000.
+Weil goes to a doctor and then a jeweler to sell the diamond to raise the bribe for Duran's release.
+He tells Roberta, who had decided to make a life with him, that her husband is alive.
 In shock, she leaves on her own to find her husband.
-Meanwhile, Weil had blown the big game with high rollers, for whom he had been angling since the day he arrived in Havana.
-The casino's manager, Joe Volpi, forgives him, knowing he had made rescuing Roberta his priority.
+Meanwhile, Weil blows the big game with high rollers, for whom he had been angling since he arrived in Havana.
+The casino's manager, Joe Volpi, forgives him, knowing he has made rescuing Roberta his priority.

-On New Year's Eve, 1959, the insurrection is won by the revolutionaries.
-The upper class, the government, and the secret police all leave their lavish parties to make a mad dash to the ports and airport to leave the country.
+On New Year's Eve, 1959, the revolutionaries have won.
+The upper class, government officials, and the secret police all make a mad dash to leave the country.
 The people pour into the streets, celebrating the victory by trashing the casinos and dancing.
 Weil and Volpi agree that it is time for them to leave.
 The next morning, Weil is in a restaurant preparing to depart.
-He sees Chigwell who informs him that he is working on a new book now, "The Cuisine of Indochina."
-Roberta shows up to wish him farewell.
-She sees the bandage on his arm and discovers it had cost him to save her husband for her.
-They hug goodbye.
-She remains with the Revolution, and he has been changed by it.
+He sees Chigwell, who informs him that he is working on a new book, The Cuisine of Indochina.
+Roberta shows up to bid him farewell.
+She sees the bandage on his arm and discovers what it cost him to save her husband for her.
+She remains with the revolution, and he has been changed by it.

-Four years later in 1963, Jack drives down to the Florida Keys and gazes across the sea toward Havana, hoping to see a boat that might bring Roberta on board.
+Four years later in 1963, Jack drives down to the Florida Keys and gazes across the sea toward Havana, hoping to see a boat bringing Roberta.
 He knows the ferry is no longer running.
-However, he does this every year in the hopes he might someday see Roberta again.
-He also realizes that the changes in Cuba were being echoed in the changes of the 1960s happening in the United States.
-It is a new decade.
+However, he does this every year in the hope he might someday see Roberta again.
+He also realizes that the changes in Cuba are being echoed in the United States.